 Once you arrive at the atmospheric town of Phoenicia, you may easily forget you’re anywhere near NYC.
 There is a quiet stillness, a green fragrance, and lush vibrance that this town exudes, perfect for a relaxing day trip from NYC or a spa weekend getaway.

 Things You Can’t Miss in Phoenicia

 This port town is located towards the far end of Long Island’s North Fork; a region renowned for its vineyards/wineries, small farms, restaurants, and flower fields.
 Best of all?
-There is an LIRR station there!
-And you can take a ferry from there to Shelter Island (listed as #5 below).
+There is an LIRR station there that will take you directly to GREENPORT!
+One of the best places on the USA East Coast!
+From here, you can take a ferry from there to Shelter Island (listed as #5 below).

 Can’t-Miss Experiences in Greenport, Long Island